KodrAus/cargo-nuget/README.md

 ### The process

-Here's the basics workflow we want to support:
+Here's the basic workflow we want to support:

 1. Write a Cargo-based Rust library
 1. Populate your `Cargo.toml` crate metadata